Complete your online application form and send us your materials by these deadlines.

 Standardized Test Scores

 We know that a standardized test can't sum up your accomplishments and abilities.
 That's why we don't require SAT or ACT scores when you apply.
-The SAT or ACT tests are now optional for all students.
+The SAT or ACT tests are not required and will not impact your application.

 Instead, we'll focus on the strength of your application, including your essay and activities, and portfolio for students applying to the College of Art and Design.